wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ---
 ---

+## Introduction

+### Why do we OS Upgrade ?

+- WME is completely running inside docker containers, this docker service is hosted on the Platform Instance's Operating System
+- Updated Docker versions are been introduced for every OS version, so inorder to maintain updated docker version we expect users to upgrade host OS
+- Beside these points by upgrading you will benefit by getting the latest software, including newly updated security patches
+- It also comes with the latest upgraded technology in different services along with docker, with every new release and bypasses having to resort to reinstalling and reconfiguring your system

+Below is the guide for upgrading the Operating system in the WME running Instances

 ## Data Storage in WME

-- In WaveMaker Enterprise setup we have one platform instance where all the setup related services and data is stored, we have StudioWorkspace instances where all the data specific to user in the setup is stored, and we have AppDeployment instances where the data of the applications developed in WaveMaker is stored
-- In the Platform instance all the data is completely stored in **/wm-data** directory/volume
-- Coming to StudioWorkspace and AppDeployment Instances we store the data in **/data** directory

-## Data Backup

-- WaveMaker Platform Stores its state into the disk.
+- WaveMaker Platform Stores it's state into the disk.
 WaveMaker Platform administrators can take backups of those disk/directories and can restore them to any previous state.
-- WaveMaker uses separate dedicated directory `/wm-data` in WaveMaker Platform Instance for storing data and `/data` in StudioWorkspace Instance / AppDeployment Instance.
+- WaveMaker uses separate dedicated directory /wm-data in WaveMaker Platform Instance for storing data and /data in StudioWorkspace Instance / AppDeployment Instance.

-- Create an AMI or use the latest AMI of WME Instance or VM for creating AMI for different cloud providers follow the below steps.
+## What Data needs be Backed up

+- The `/wm-data` directory in Platform instance
+- The `/data` directory in all the StudioWorkspace/AppDeployment Instances are required to be backed up

+## How to move all the data to a single location

-- We move all the data to Platform Instance(/wm-data dir or volume) so that backup will be easier.
+- We can move all the data to Platform Instance(/wm-data dir or volume), so that backup will be easier.
 No need to take backups of any (volume/dir) in any of StudioWorkspace Instance / AppDeployment Instance.
+- This moving of all data to the `/wm-data` directory is achieved by performing the following steps

-### Passivate containers in StudioWorkspace/AppDeployment instances
+### Passivate containers in StudioWorkspace/AppDeployment Instances

-- Inorder to upgrade your operating system it is recommended to passivate the containers in StudioWorkspace/AppDeployment instances
+- Inorder to upgrade your operating system it is recommended to passivate the containers in StudioWorkspace/AppDeployment Instances
 - It can be done in two different ways

 #### Launchpad

 - After logging into launchpad in WME setup go to Developer Workspace, and then go to container as shown in below image
-- Select the containers that are running, hibernate those containers one after the other by hitting the stop button as shown in the image below and wait till the state is changed to stop.
+- Select the containers that are running, hibernate those containers one after the other by hitting stop button as shown in the image below and wait till state is changed to stopped.

   [![instances_verification](/learn/assets/wme-setup/upgrade-wme-setup/instances_verification.png)](/learn/assets/wme-setup/upgrade-wme-setup/instances_verification.png)